stackbit-projects/perpetual-mango-2da6b/src/pages/index.md

       about accessibility from the start or looking to bring your current site into compliance, we're happy to help.
     features:
-      - title: The Best Feature of Your Services
+      - title: Accessibility Testing & Audits
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >-